Joyhecoder/Joyhecoder/README.md

 <img style="margin: 10px" width="90%" src="https://github.com/Joyhecoder/Joyhecoder/blob/main/White%20Modern%20Graphic%20Designer%20Business%20Email%20Header.png" alt="banner that says Manjuan He - Software developer | Educator">
 </div>
 <br/>
 <div align="center">Hi 👋 I'm Manjuan, also go by Joy.
 I am a full-stack software developer 👨‍💻 I taught at an elementary school for 5 years and worked at an EdTech company as an instructional coach.
+I currently work as a Teaching Assistant at DigitalCrafts coding bootcamp, supporting students' learning and providing troubleshooting and solutions.
 I discovered my passion for tech and studied web development on my own and at a bootcamp. </div>
 <div align="center">I have two rescued doggies 🐶 and a kitten 🐱.
 I enjoy outdoors with my family and dancing. </div>

 <br/>